Trump-Supporting Lawyer Calls For Boycott Of Georgia’s Runoff Senate Race

-Lin Wood, the lawyer who has long supported Donald Trump’s claims of widespread electoral fraud, is calling for Georgia Republicans to boycott the state’s runoff Senate race next month.
+Lin Wood, the lawyer who has long supported President Donald Trump’s claims of widespread electoral fraud, is calling for Georgia Republicans to boycott the state’s runoff Senate race next month.

 “Lin Wood now explicitly urging Republicans to boycott the Georgia runoff election,” tweeted Jon Levine, a politics reporter at The New York Post.

-The reporter posted a diagram attributed to Wood that outlines his plan to battle against Georgia Gov. Brian Kemp’s purportedly “rigged runoff” that the lawyer suggests will secure Trump a second term in the White House.
+The reporter posted a diagram attributed to Wood that outlines his plan to battle against Georgia Gov. Brian Kemp’s purportedly “rigged runoff” that the lawyer suggested will secure Trump a second term in the White House.
 According to Wood, the boycott will “break the algorithm,” which he claimed was not designed for significant levels of non-participation for the Republican voters.

 “Fraud will be so obvious, SCOTUS can then invalidate the Presidential election.
 Real conservative senators can then be appointed after Kemp, [David] Perdue, and [Kelly] Loeffler’s arrest.”